trychlos/TheToolsProject/maintainer/Bootstrapping.md

-# TheToolsProject - a work paradigm for IT productions
+# TheToolsProject - a Tools System and Paradigm for IT Production

 ## Bootstrapping